julienherrero/awesome-list/README.md

 - [RedMadRobot/flipper](https://github.com/RedMadRobot/flipper) - Flipper is a simple and useful tool to deal with feature toggles
 - [RedMadRobot/gradle-infrastructure](https://github.com/RedMadRobot/gradle-infrastructure) - Set of small plugins to reduce boilerplate in Gradle build scripts.
 - [RhymezxCode/NetworkStateObserver](https://github.com/RhymezxCode/NetworkStateObserver) - An Android library that helps you check the state of your network, if it is either available, lost, unavailable and also check the reach-ability of your network when your server is either down or your ISP is connected but no data subscription.
+- [RotBolt/Flaker](https://github.com/RotBolt/Flaker) - A flaky network simulator for your mobile app
 - [SciProgCentre/maps-kt](https://github.com/SciProgCentre/maps-kt) -
 - [ShabanKamell/FormValidator](https://github.com/ShabanKamell/FormValidator) - A declarative Form Validation for Android, simple, clean, and customizable.
 - [Shopify/android-testify](https://github.com/Shopify/android-testify) - Add screenshots to your Android tests